Two days in Nusa Penida, Indonesia is a great introduction to the island.

 Explore the iconic Kelingking Beach.

 It’s well worth the opportunity to spend some time here.
-Most visitors tend to stay on the top overlook area which is amazing for photos.
+Most visitors tend to stay in the top overlook area which is amazing for photos.
 Yet, you’re competing with other tourists for the same spot.

-Admission Cost: 5,000 IDR ($.35 USD) per person + 1,000 IDR ($.07 USD) for motorbike parking
+Admission Cost: Free to visit and 5,000 IDR ($.35 USD) for motorbike/car parking

-Stop by the Pura Paluang (Car Temple).
+Stop by the Pura Paluang (Car Temple) (Optional).

 Awe the views from the Paluang Cliff viewpoint.

 It’s so relaxing in this spot that we didn’t want to leave!
 Feel free to rest and order a drink at the local shop.